$596,892Average Value$334Average Price per Sq Ft4Homes For Sale

 an experienced agent in this area.

-Open house Saturday 9/13 & Sunday 9/14 both days at 1 PM -3 PM.
 Opportunity Awaits at 13 Mountain View Drive.
-If you've been looking for a Lakes Region retreat close to both the mountains and multiple lakes?
-This is your chance!
-This well-loved home, cherished by the same family for decades, offers 3 bedrooms, 2 bathrooms, a den, and a sunroom.
-The finished lower level includes a media room with
+This home has had a major price improvement and is being sold AS IS.
+If you've been looking for a Lakes Region retreat close to both the mountains and multiple lakes this is your chance!
+This home has been cherished by the same family for decades, offers 3 bedrooms, 2 bathrooms, a den, and a sunporch.
+The finished lower level includes a media room

 Lawa-Na McClellanKW Coastal and Lakes & Mountains Realty